 Per the requirements of the TWDB grant, the results of the model have been made available to all stakeholders as well as the public.
 A final report with concluding data and recommendations is due out in September of this year.
-Each entity effected by the results of the study will have the opportunity to accept the results or respond back to the BRA, challenging the findings.
+Each entity affected by the results of the study will have the opportunity to accept the results or respond back to the BRA, challenging the findings.

 There are two separate potential resulting impacts of the study.
 First, under current criteria, it is assumed that because the floodplain is so large, the displacement of water is insignificant and would not create negative impacts.
 Using the completed model, the loss of storage volume within the floodplain due to the creation of levee districts will now be quantifiable.
 Secondly, the 100-yr water-surface-elevation (WSEL) for the Brazos River could rise in certain areas along the lower Brazos River watershed.
-If a higher 100-yr WSEL is adopted by local regulatory authorities, impacts to local citizens and stakeholders may be significant.
-See figure below.
+If a higher 100-yr WSEL is adopted by local regulatory authorities, impacts on local citizens and stakeholders may be significant.
+See the figure below.